 Best Core Expression (2018) – Wild Turkey 101

 Old Faithful, “The Daily,” the Kickin’ Chicken, yes I’m talking about the stalwart everyman’s pour, Wild Turkey 101.
 You might be asking, why 101 for Best Core Expression of 2018?
-After all, I’ve yet to formally review a 2018 bottle this year.
+After all, I’ve yet to formally review a 2018 bottle.
 True – but – that doesn’t mean I haven’t been sipping them!
 At this point I’ve tasted enough bottles to know that when it comes to Wild Turkey 101, all batches aren’t created equal.
 Without doubt modern 101 is consistently good, but find yourself the right bottle and you’ll be rewarded with a strikingly flavorful and balanced pour (all for less than $25).

 Best Straight Bourbon (2018) – Russell’s Reserve Single Barrel Bourbon (Master Distiller Selection)

 2018 was arguably the year for Russell’s Reserve Single Barrel private selections.
 It all started with Lexington Bourbon Society’s “Final Pour.”
-But while that release set a notable bar in quality, it did little to prepare me for the choice barrels that followed: Motor Supply Co.’s rickhouse D barrel, Beast Masters’ “That Old Kentucky Chew” (rickhouse B), Barrels & Brews’ “Haters Gonna Hate” (rickhouse H), and last but certainly not least, the distillery exclusive Master Distiller Selection (rickhouse D).
+But while that release set a high bar in quality, it did little to prepare me for the choice barrels that followed: Motor Supply Co.’s rickhouse D barrel, Beast Masters’ “That Old Kentucky Chew” (rickhouse B), Barrels & Brews’ “Haters Gonna Hate” (rickhouse H), and last but certainly not least, the distillery exclusive Master Distiller Selection (rickhouse D).

 What made the 2018 Master Distiller Selection so special?
 Well, it’s not often that you find a single barrel selected by four esteemed Kentucky master distillers: Jimmy and Eddie Russell, Fred Noe of Jim Beam, and Chris Morris of Woodford Reserve.
 Talk about a lineup!
 It was such a unique event I had no choice but to take a few “creative liberties” with its backstory. 😉 As for the bourbon itself … rich and robust Tyrone-aged excellence.
 A near-perfect combination of ideal maturity, intense complexity, and rare balance.
 Well done, gentlemen.